cyclic-software/www/content/posts/build-a-live-poll-with-ably.md

 import { PollService } from './poll.service';
 ```

-We know there's nothing in `poll.service` yet, but there will be soon!
+We know there's nothing in `poll.service.ts` yet, but there will be soon!

 Next we'll create the poll controller, inject the poll service, and create an async vote function within a Post, because this is serverless after all.